tjol/dotfiles/README.md

 This is where I keep some *dotfiles*, that is to say some local configuration files for my Linux systems.

-The `zsh` portion requires a submodule, `zsh-git-prompt`.
-Don't forget to run
+These dotfiles require some submodules, so don't forget to run

     git submodule init